What Is Travel Nursing? Travel Nurse Salary and Requirements

 How Much Money Do Travel Nurses Make?

-On the high end, many travel nurses can earn over $3000 per week.
-Depending on other factors, travel nurses potentially bring in over $50 per hour plus company paid housing accommodations.
-Either way, it is definitely possible for travel nurses to make well over $100K per year.
+Under normal circumstances, many travel nurses have the potential to earn over $3,000 per week.
+Travel nurses can bring in over $50 per hour, plus company-paid housing accommodations.
+Making it entirely possible for travel nurses to make well over $100K per year.

 Staff nurses in a hospital are usually paid a set salary based on education and experience.
 They typically receive incremental pay increases at various time frames.